qantuum/chez_pupuce/README.md

 >>> Employe (user) has an interface to create an account, connect account session, disconnect account session, delete their account.
 The Employes can not update their account.
 The Employes have global access to information about all the Produits and Fournisseurs stored in the database.
 **TODO on this** --- the Employe must be able to visualize and manage Fournisseur and Produits list.
 The Employes Update form has not been implemented (to keep time to go on different targets), but the update method is available.
 As time runs, the create, update, delete forms for Produits and Fournisseurs will NOT be implemented.
 Though the methods exist in the Classes.

->>> **security** : no focus was made on security, since the exercise consists more in creating and managing databases, using OOP.
+>>> **security** : no focus has been done on security, since the exercise consists more in creating and managing databases, using OOP.
 Some simple tests are performed for checking stuff (i.e e-mail address can appear only once in db, postal code must be 5 characters long, passwd1 and passwd2 must be the same).
 The **TODOS on this** would consist on adding a pregmatch for every field in PHP, as well as building security blocks with the available tools in JS and HTML (warning on client-side if a form error appears).
 Nevertheless, the use of the Medoo framework is a sure way to avoid SQL injections, since Medoo uses an API to give instructions to SQL.

+>> **frontEnd and actual data** : no focus has been done on frontEnd design, user experience, nor realistic data.
+All is revolving around the database.

 frameworks :